 You eat an organic, healthy diet, make movement a regular part of your routine and stick to your clean self-care products daily – yet, when it comes to your hair health, it’s still not looking as lustrous as it used to be.
 Wondering what’s missing?
 If you’re not making mindfulness and meditation a habit, it could be what both your health and hair need.

 From cultivating clarity of mind to relieving stress to enhancing respiratory function (along with a whole host of other positive mind and body improvements), the benefits of meditation may also extend to encourage hair growth.
-Here’s everything you've wanted to know about meditation, including how practicing meditation may improve your hair wellness and maybe even hair growth.
+Here’s everything you've wanted to know about meditation, including how practicing meditation may improve your hair wellness.

 Must-Know Benefits of Meditation